abhijeetknayak/Utilities/Theory-of-Computation/Readme.md

 ### Non CFLs and Pumping Lemma:
 * **Pumping Lemma:** Let L be a CFL, then there exists a 'p' >= 0 such that for all strings 'w' with |w| >=p, there exists a partition w = 'uvxyz', where |vxy| <= p and |vy| > 0, such that for all i >= 0, uv<sup>i</sup>xy<sup>i</sup>z belongs to L
 * Set p = d<sup>|V| + 1</sup>, where V is the number of variables and d is the max number of symbols on the RHS of a production rule
+### Pushdown Automata:
+* Epsilion-NFA + Stack: A pushdoen automata has an input tape, a finite set of states and an unbounded stack
+* At any point, the NFA is in state 'p' and the top-most element of the stack is 'X'.
+The stack has its own alphabet --> Called Stack alphabet
+* After reading an input bit, the state transitions to 'q' and the to-most element of the stack can be changed to 'Y'
+* Formal Definition: A PDA is a 6 Tuple(same as NFA, includes stack alphabet as well), where the transition function is represented by (p, ai, X) --> set of (q, Y).
+This provides a set of such pairs because of the non-determinism of the NFA
+  * There exists a set of inputs a1 ... am (belonging to alphabet<sup>*</sup>), a set of states r0 ... rm (belonging to Q) and a set of strings s0 ... sm (belonging to stack alphabet<sup>*</sup>) such that w = a1a2...am, r0 = q0, s0 = empty string (start state), rm belongs to F and (r<sub>i</sub>, Y) belongs to δ(r<sub>i - 1</sub>, ai, X), si-1 = Xt and si = Yt, where t belongs to (belonging to stack alphabet<sup>*</sup>)
 ### **Read Chapter 1 from Sipser**